How to Use a Stud Finder Properly (and Why It Lies)

 Step 9: When the stud finder lies, trust your hands

-If something feels wrong — drill bit catching, smell of hot insulation, sudden hard resistance — pull the drill out.
+Drill bit catching, smell of hot insulation, sudden hard resistance — pull the drill out.
 Inspect the bit.
 Inspect the hole with a phone torch.
-A dot of green oxidation = copper pipe.
+Dot of green oxidation = copper pipe.
 White dust on the bit = Gyprock only.
 Black charring = electrical insulation.
+Nicked a cable, switch the breaker off at the board, get a sparky to inspect.
+Don’t be that bloke who keeps drilling and hopes.
+Fixed wiring is licensed work under AS/NZS 3000 — DIY repairs are illegal and dangerous.
+Nicked a pipe?
+Find the stop tap immediately.
+Don’t keep drilling.

-Step 10: Mark every stud you find for next time
+Step 10: Mark every stud you find — and the textured wall trick

-The Mick rule for stud finders is: cross-sweep, magnet-check, pilot before you commit.
+The Mick rule for stud finders: cross-sweep, magnet-check, pilot before you commit.
 Horizontal sweep finds the candidate, vertical sweep confirms it’s a stud not a noggin, magnet confirms screws, pilot hole confirms timber.
-Three checks before you drill the real hole.
+Three checks before the real hole.
 Skip them and the stud finder will tell you something is there when it isn’t, or won’t tell you something is there when it is.
+Two minutes of paranoia saves you a Sunday afternoon with a sparky and a hole-patch kit.
+Don’t be that bloke.